trentlarson/endorser-docs/source/transactions.rst

 - "Join" shows attendance or membership in a group.
 Technically: `schema.org "JoinAction" <https://schema.org/JoinAction>`_

 - "Give" shows transfer of ownership.
-Fungible items like money and time would be included as the 'object'.
+Items like money and time would be included as the 'object'.
 Note that a Give can be part of a Trade, but if there is no link to a Trade or a reciprocal action then it is assumed to be one-sided (at least, in our system).
 Technically: `schema.org "GiveAction" <https://schema.org/GiveAction>`_

   - "Donate" is an act of giving a gift, typically toward an entity rather than a project (as opposed to a "Grant" for a goal).
 It is similar to "Give" but used to explicitly record that these is no reciprocation.
 Technically: `schema.org "DonateAction" <https://schema.org/DonateAction>`_